ionic compounds

 Migration of ions during electrolysis

-We can observe the movement of ions during the electrolysis of coloured compounds for example copper chromate dissolves to form a green coloured solution.
-If this green solution is added to a U-tube and electrolysed as shown in the diagram below we observe a pale blue colour at the cathode the cathode is also covered in a brown furry solid.
-At the anode a yellow colour and some bubbling is observed. electrolysis of copper chromate Copper chromate is an ionic compound containing blue copper ions (Cu2+) ions and yellow chromate ions (CrO42-).
+We can observe the movement of ions during the electrolysis of coloured compounds for example copper chromate (CuCrO4) dissolves to form a green coloured solution.
+If this green solution is added to a U-tube and electrolysed as shown in the diagram below we observe a pale blue colour at the cathode; the cathode is also covered in a brown furry solid.
+While at the anode a yellow colour and some bubbling is observed. electrolysis of copper chromate Copper chromate is an ionic compound containing blue copper ions (Cu2+) ions and yellow chromate ions (CrO42-).
 These two ions mix and the resulting solution is green.
 However when the solution is electrolysed the positively charged (Cu2+) ions are attracted to the negatively charged cathode and the yellow CrO42- ions are attracted to the positively charged anode.
 This simple demonstration is a good piece of evidence for the presence of ions in a solution.

 Key Points